toralf/tinderbox/README.md

     ...
     EOF

-Use "STOP" instead "INFO" to not further process teh package list.
+Use "STOP" instead "INFO" to stop the image afterwards.

 ## more info
 https://www.zwiebeltoralf.de/tinderbox.html